 The whole process, including all three applications, can take 2-6 months or more, depending on how long the employer/employee takes to collate the required information prior to lodgement of the applications, and current Department processing times.

 Given that sponsoring someone on a TSS visa is a significant investment of time and money, it is important to consider the proposed employee’s suitability for the TSS visa before any applications are lodged.

 Can the Working Holiday Visa holder continue working for the business beyond the 6 month work limitation?

 It is possible to have the Department lift condition 8547.
 This is usually done by way of lodging a form to the Department, together with supporting documents outlining why the Working Holiday Visa holder should be able to work for more than 6 months with the same employer.
 It is advisable to have a letter of support from the relevant employer, setting out the business case for the need to have the 6 month condition lifted.
 The Department is more likely to grant this request if the employer has lodged a TSS visa application for the Working Holiday Visa holder.

 Given the time it can take to prepare a TSS nomination and visa application, it is sensible that the employer submits this request to the Department before the 6 month work limitation comes to an end.
 This is because if the Department does not process the exemption request until after the 6 month work limitation has expired, the Working Holiday Visa holder may be in breach of their Working Holiday Visa condition by working more than 6 months for one employer without the Department’s approval.
 Any visa breaches are taken seriously and can have an impact on whether future Australian visas will be granted.

-If you need advice in relation to an employee on a visa or require assistance with the visa application process, please do not hesitate to contact our qualified Employment Lawyer and Registered Migration Agent, Lisa Qiu.
+If you need advice in relation to an employee on a visa or require assistance with the visa application process, please do not hesitate to contact our qualified Employment Lawyer, Lisa Qiu.